Dialectus-AI/dialectus-cli/README.md

 ## Development

-This CLI was refactored from the original monolithic structure to be a standalone API client.
+This project is a standalone API client.
 It focuses on:

 - **Zero code duplication** with the backend
 - **API-first design** for consistency with web frontend